irmen/pyc64/README.md

 - 646 cursor color ($0286)
 - 1024-2023 the screen buffer characters ($0400-$07e7)
 - 55296-56295 the screen buffer colors ($d800-$dbe7)
+- sprites! (no multicolor though, and no priority register and collision detection)
 - and some others, see the implementation of the ``execute_poke`` method.

 A few function keys are remapped as wel for convenience, like the fastloader cartridges of old: